gabo-di/AquaCrop.jl/paper/paper.md

 implemented in Delphi, it was later open-sourced in a Fortran version [@deRoos2021;
 @RSDA2024].
 There are also versions available in [Matlab](https://github.com/aquacropos/aquacrop-matlab), [Python](https://github.com/aquacropos/aquacrop), and [R](https://github.com/jrodriguez88/aquacrop-R),
-although these are not up-to-date with the most recent version of the original model [@Foster2017; @Kelly2021; @CamargoRodriguez2019].
+although currently these are not up-to-date with the most recent version of the original model [@Foster2017; @Kelly2021; @CamargoRodriguez2019].

 `AquaCrop.jl` expands this portfolio to contribute to the emerging ecosystem of environmental research software in Julia.
-To our knowledge, this is the first process-based crop model available in the language.
+To our knowledge, this is the first process-based crop model available in this language.
 In addition, our purpose is also to provide a package that can be readily integrated into other scientific software.
-Recent research has emphasised the need for the creation of interdisciplinary models that consider the multiple processes inherent in global challenges such as climate change or biodiversity loss [@Cabral2023].
-This will require the use of model coupling, and the adaptation of existing models to be usable as components in integrated models [@Vedder2024].
+Recent research has emphasised the need for the creation of interdisciplinary models that address the multifaceted processes underlying global challenges, such as climate change or biodiversity loss [@Cabral2023].
+This will require the use of model coupling and the adaptation of existing models to be usable as components in integrated models [@Vedder2024].